Cole Frame

-Robert Coleman Frame (born October 5, 2002) is an American soccer player who currently plays for North Carolina FC in USL League One.
+Robert Coleman Frame (born October 5, 2002) is an American soccer player who currently plays for German club Eintracht Nordhorn.

 Playing career

 Youth

 Frame played as part of the North Carolina FC academy from 2016.
 On March 24, 2021, Frame signed an academy contract with the club's senior team who compete in the USL League One.
 He made his debut on May 8, 2021, appearing as an 81st-minute substitute during a 2–1 loss to Greenville Triumph.
-His first goal came on June 20, 2021 vs. Chattanooga Red Wolves SC.
+His first goal came on June 20, 2021, vs. Chattanooga Red Wolves SC.

+On June 16, 2023, Frame was loaned to USL Championship side Rio Grande Valley FC for the remainder of the season.